JetBrains/kotlin-native/COCOAPODS.md

 When applied, the CocoaPods plugin does the following:

-* Adds both `debug` and `release` frameworks as output binaries for all iOS and macOS targets.
+* Adds both `debug` and `release` frameworks as output binaries for all macOS, iOS, tvOS, and watchOS targets.
 * Creates a `podspec` task which generates a [Podspec](https://guides.cocoapods.org/syntax/podspec.html) file for the project.